top of page

 Following this lab experiment, the researchers are considering scaling it up to a larger scale.
 The idea is that it could also be applied to sewage treatment plants.
 This will save costs and speed up a process that would normally take days.
 The researchers claim the substance could end up millions of tonnes of plastic and microplastics every year.
 In Spain alone, 50% of the plastic that reaches the waste disposal system ends up in landfill without being recycled.
 In fact, much of it enters waterways and oceans through drainage systems in urban areas.

 Plastic is a substance that takes over 400 years to break down, so a solution is desperately needed.
-Any kind of education and training regarding the sustainable use of plastic and the reduction of its use, should be learned and ubiquitous by the Global Society in its early years.
+Any kind of education and training regarding the sustainable use of plastic and the reduction of its use, should be learned and ubiquitous by the global society in its early years.
 This is the only way to create networks and spread sustainable innovations.
 There is no doubt that these good news make believe that the goal of pollution-free oceans and rivers of the Sustainable Development Goals, is possibly one step closer.

 bottom of page